liulinaxue/summary/README.md

 _microtasks always happen before the next task_
 **Some browsers running promise callbacks after setTimeout.
 It's likely that they're calling promise callbacks as part of a new task rather than as a microtask.**
 **Treating promises as tasks leads to performance problems, as callbacks may be unnecessarily delayed by task-related things such as rendering.
 It also causes non-determinism due to interaction with other task sources, and can break interactions with other APIs, but more on that later.**
-_T1.asks execute in order, and the browser may render between them 2.Microtasks execute in order, and are executed:
+_- 1.asks execute in order, and the browser may render between them
+ - 2.Microtasks execute in order, and are executed:
- 1.after every callback, as long as no other JavaScript is mid-execution 2.at the end of each task
+  - 1.after every callback, as long as no other JavaScript is mid-execution
-_
+  - 2.at the end of each task_